Building Energy In The Team

 Creating a positive work environment is essential for building energy in your team.
 This means fostering an atmosphere of trust, respect, and appreciation.
 It also means providing a physical space that is comfortable, bright, and inspiring.
 A positive work environment encourages creativity, collaboration, and innovation.

-It's also important for you to focus on acting as a "thermostat" rather than a "thermometer", intentionally setting a positive "temperature" or tone in the office.
+Remember to focus on acting as a "thermostat" rather than a "thermometer", intentionally setting a positive "temperature" or tone in the office.
 Leading can be stressful but always keep in mind that employee performance is easily influenced by how they perceive you and your outlook.

 Encourage Open Communication